speed2exe/myzql/README.md

     const result = try c.query(allocator, "SELECT * FROM customers.purchases");
     defer result.deinit(allocator);

-    // If you have a query that returns rows, you have to collect the result.
+    // This is a query that returns rows, you have to collect the result.
-    // you can use `expect(.rows)` to get rows. const rows: ResultSet(TextResultData) = try query_res.expect(.rows);
+    // you can use `expect(.rows)` to interpret the values as ResultSet(TextResultData) const rows: ResultSet(TextResultData) = try query_res.expect(.rows);

-    // Each time you call a `readRow` on row, you will get a `ResultRow(TextResultData)` type.
+    // Each time you call a `readRow` on row, you will get a `ResultRow(TextResultData)`.
-    // This is likely a spot where allocation can be optimized, since a single row allocation
+    // Tip: This is likely a spot where allocation can be optimized,
-    // can be easily estimated.
+    // since a single row allocation can be easily estimated.
     // This may or may not invoke a network call depending on buffer of the network reader.
     //
     // There are few variant of ResultRow(TextResultData):